manelpuig/rUBot_mecanum_ws/Documentation/2c_rubot_rbpi_control.md

 - ROS Noetic
 - rubot_rbpi4_ws repository is located in /home/pi/Desktop folder

-If you do not have the "rubot_rbpi4_ws" folder in your desktop, you can "transfer" folder from your PC (it takes 30s)

-The first time you copy the folder, you need to compile the workspace:
-- open a terminal in the ws
-- type "catkin_make" (it takes 10min)

->Carefull!: Some actions have to be done:
->- review the ~/.bashrc: source to the ws and delete the environment variables
->- make executable the c++ and python files

-## **2. rUBot_mecanum first control movements**
-First, let's control the rUBot_mecanum movement to perform:
-- movement control using keyboard
-- movement control with specific python script
-- autonomous navigation
-- autonomous navigation following right or left wall
-- Navigation to speciffic POSE

 We will create a "rubot_control" package to perform the rUBot_mecanum control movements:
 ```shell
 cd ~/Desktop/rubot_rbpi4_ws/src